-- 2c.
-In the Password slot, enter the password provided when RCONAG6 was loaded. - 2d.
-If you entered a non-default TCP port number and/or you are using a proxy server, click Advanced>>.
-Otherwise, skip to Step 3.

-- 2e.
-If you entered a non-default TCP port number, enter the TCP port number given when RCONAG6 was loaded on the target server.
-If you are not using a proxy server, skip to Step.
-3. - 2f.
-In the Remote Server Port slot, enter the SPX port number given when RCONAG6 was loaded on the target server. - 2g.
-Check the Connect through Proxy checkbox. - 2h.
-In the Server Address slot, enter the proxy server's case-sensitive name entered in DNS, or the proxy server's IP address. - 2i.
-In the Port No slot, enter the proxy server's TCP port number. - 2j.
-If the target server communicates using IPX, set the Agent Protocol to SPX.
+- 2c In the Password slot, enter the password provided when RCONAG6 was loaded. - 2d If you entered a non-default TCP port number and/or you are using a proxy server, click Advanced>.
+Otherwise, skip to Step 3. - 2e If you entered a non-default TCP port number, enter the TCP port number given when RCONAG6 was loaded on the target server.
+If you are not using a proxy server, skip to Step 3. - 2f In the Remote Server Port slot, enter the SPX port number given when RCONAG6 was loaded on the target server. - 2g Check the Connect through Proxy checkbox. - 2h In the Server Address slot, enter the proxy server's case-sensitive name entered in DNS, or the proxy server's IP address. - 2i In the Port No slot, enter the proxy server's TCP port number. - 2j If the target server communicates using IPX, set the Agent Protocol to SPX. - 3 Click Connect.

-3. Click Connect.

-The remote console session is now open.
 RConsoleJ displays the same information you would see on the server console screen.